niivue/ipyniivue/docs/source/architecture.rst

 Architecture
 ============

-IPyNiiVue is a widget that bridges WebGL-powered JavaScript visualization (Niivue) with Python in notebooks.
-This document details the internal structure, frontend-backend synchronization patterns, and communication protocols of IPyNiiVue.
+IpyNiiVue is a Jupyter Widget for Niivue based on anywidget.
+This document details the internal structure, frontend-backend synchronization patterns, and communication protocols in IPyNiiVue.

 System Overview
 ---------------